Sustainability

 Nurses Climate Challenge

 In February 2020, UMSON became one of the first four schools of nursing nationwide to accept the Nurses Climate Challenge, a national campaign led by Health Care Without Harm and the Alliance of Nurses for Healthy Environments.
-The initiative’s goal is to engage nursing students, nurses, and nursing educators in educating 50,000 health professionals and students about the health impacts of climate change by 2022.
+The initiative’s original goal was to engage nursing students, nurses, and nursing educators in educating 50,000 health professionals and students about the health impacts of climate change by 2022.

 To participate, UMSON has committed to meeting certain goals and implementing certain educational initiatives, including: